piux2/learn_gno/learn/realm.md

 Realm is a very important concept in gnolang

-Realm pacakge is a go package.
-It is also the contract identifier in gno.land network
+Realm pacakge is the contract identifier of contract instance on in gno.land network.
+It is also a reusable gno codes libary pacakged togaher.

 Realm package path: